Jeremy Clarkson’s daughter speaks out against father’s Meghan Markle rant

 The actor and comedian Kathy Burke called the former Top Gear presenter a “colossal c***” over his comments.

-The second batch of episodes of Prince Harry and Meghan Markle’s documentary arrived on Netflix on Thursday 15 December, with the couple discussing everything from arguments with Prince William to Meghan’s miscarriage.
+The second batch of episodes of the duke and duchess’s documentary arrived on Netflix on Thursday 15 December, with the couple discussing everything from arguments with Prince William to Meghan’s miscarriage.

 Read the biggest talking points here and The Independent’s review here.